 Therefore, if your employer asks that you work while eating during a meal period, or remain on call during a rest period, this is legally equivalent to denying you your meal or rest break.

-However, employers are not required to ensure that you do no work during your meal or rest break.
-In other words, if you voluntarily choose to work during a break, your employer is not responsible for that.12
+However, employers are not required to ensure that you do not work during your meal or rest break.
+In other words, if you voluntarily choose to work during a break, your employer is not held responsible.12

 - The nature of the work prevents the employee from being relieved of all duty (for example, if s/he is a security guard and is the only person on duty); and

-- The employee agrees in writing to stay on duty during meal periods.
-The employee is allowed to revoke this agreement in writing at any time.13
+- The employee agrees in a written waiver to have on-duty meal breaks.
+The employee is allowed to revoke this written agreement in writing at any time.13

-Employers who do not allow employees to take their meal or rest breaks will owe the employees one hour’s pay for each break that was denied to them.14
+If a California employer fails to allow employees to take their meal or rest breaks, the employer will owe the employees one additional hour of pay – at the regular rate of pay – for each break that was denied to them.14

-For questions about California employee meal and rest break requirements or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about California employee meal and rest break requirements or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group about bringing a wage claim.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.